flox/flox/cli/flox/doc/flox-activate.md

    `flox` automatically knows when to print the activation script to `stdout`, so this command is just a debugging aid for users.

+`-s`, `--start-services`
+:  Start the services listed in the manifest when activating the environment.
+   If no services are running, the services from the manifest will be started, otherwise a warning will displayed and activation will continue.

+   This flag is currently incompatible with "in-place" activations and remote environnments, but these features will be added in the future.

+   The services started with this flag will be cleaned up once the last activation of this environment terminates.

 ```{.include}
 ./include/environment-options.md
 ./include/general-options.md